Aylesbury (UK Parliament constituency): Political history

-The Conservative Party has held the seat since 1924, and held it at the 2015 general election with a 50.7% share of the vote.
+The Conservative Party had held the seat from 1924 to 2024, and held it at the 2015 general election with a 50.7% share of the vote.
 The result made the seat the 133rd safest of the Conservative Party's 331 seats by percentage of majority.
-The closest result since 1929 was in 1966 when the Labour Party candidate fell 7.4% short of a majority.
+The closest result since 1929 but prior to 2024 was in 1966 when the Labour Party candidate fell 7.4% short of a majority.
+Labour gained the seat for the first time in its history in 2024, on a swing of over 15%.

 In June 2016, an estimated 51.8% of local adults voting in the EU membership referendum chose to leave the European Union instead of to remain.
 This was matched in two January 2018 votes in Parliament by its MP.

 Frontbenchers

-David Lidington, the previous incumbent, was the Secretary of State for Justice in Theresa May's cabinet since succeeding Liz Truss in the 2017 cabinet reshuffle, before becoming the effective First Secretary of State in the place of Damian Green in 2018's new year's reshuffle.
+David Lidington, the constituency's MP from 1992 until 2019, was the Secretary of State for Justice in Theresa May's cabinet since succeeding Liz Truss in the 2017 cabinet reshuffle, before becoming the effective First Secretary of State in the place of Damian Green in 2018's new year's reshuffle.
 During the premiership of David Cameron he served as Minister for Europe, campaigning unsuccessfully (in the constituency as well as the whole country) to remain in the EU.
 From 2007 to 2010 he had been his party's Shadow Secretary of State for Northern Ireland.